San Fernando Valley Motorcycle Injury Lawyer

 The frustration with traffic can lead drivers to disregard their duty to practice safe lane changes including looking in their rear view mirrors and signaling before switching lanes.
 Motorcycle riders depend on a driver's ability to see them coming up beside them from the rear view mirror of their car.
 If a driver fails to look before they switch, a motorcyclist is far more likely to be injured in a lane-splitting accident.

 Regardless of who is at fault for a lane splitting accident between car and motorcycle, the rider of the motorcycle is sure to have serious injuries from the event while the vehicle driver may walk away with no more than a scratch.
 When an accident is caused by a motorist, the motorcycle rider will need aggressive representation by an experienced personal injury attorney in San Fernando Valley to ensure that they prove their claim and receive the compensation they are entitled to.

-If you were injured in a lane splitting accident that was caused by another driver's negligence or recklessness, contact our San Fernando Valley personal injury lawyers to discuss how The Law Offices of Gerald L. Marcus can help you file a successful claim for damages today.
+If you were injured in a lane splitting accident that was caused by another driver's negligence or recklessness, contact our San Fernando Valley personal injury lawyers to discuss how The Law Offices of Gerald L. Marcus can help you file a successful claim.